apache/accumulo-access/SPECIFICATION.md

 `_`,`-`,`.`,`:`, or `/` unless quoted using `"`.
 Within quotes the characters `"` and `\` must escaped by prefixing with `\`.
 For example to use `abc\xyz` as an access-token it would need to be quoted and escaped like `"abc\\xyz"`.
-When checking if an access-token exists in the subjects authorizations set it must be unquoted and unescaped.
+When checking if an access-token exists in the entities authorizations set it must be unquoted and unescaped.

-Evaluating `"abc!12"&"abc\\xyz"&GHI`for a subject with authorizations `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.
+Evaluating `"abc!12"&"abc\\xyz"&GHI`for an entity with authorizations `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.